In rare trip to Venezuela, U.S. officials discuss that nation’s oil exports amid a proposal to ban Russian fuel

 “It does seem like there’s a potential for things to shift, I think the question is what the U.S. is going to get in exchange,” Ramsey said.
 “It’s very unlikely that senior Biden officials would go to Caracas and meet with Maduro and be able to sell a major policy shift like this if they were to come home empty-handed.”

 U.S. officials have signaled the Biden administration will continue to recognize Guaidó as Venezuela’s rightful leader.
-But in an interview with America’s Quarterly this week, Juan González said the administration is focused on negotiations, rather than toppling Maduro.
+But in an interview with America’s Quarterly this week, Gonzalez said the administration is focused on negotiations, rather than toppling Maduro.

 “Whereas the previous administration’s theory of change was based on regime collapse, ours is … that only a negotiation will lead to concrete and sustainable change in Venezuela toward democratic order,” he said.